- This event has passed.

 This discussion will reorient cultural awareness, inclusivity, and expand the view of Native identity—past and present, while highlighting Native art as a living, evolving form of storytelling.

-The public lecture will be held at UConn’s Avery Point campus, a discussion on ‘How to be a Good Relative’, Free and open to the public, with rsvp limited seating available.
+The public lecture will be held at UConn’s Avery Point campus, a discussion on ‘In Our Own Words: Museums, Memory and Native Expression’, Free and open to the public limited seating available.